minifisk/jobsbackend/readme.md

 ## Technologies used
 * The app us built with Django and Django-rest-framework on the back-end and using Django-templates to generate the user views.
 * The app is planned to be migrated on the front-end to use Next JS.

+## Usage
+The following section describes how to set up the application on your local machine after cloning the repo.

+### AWS
+Before being able to run the application you need to set up the needed resoruces on AWS.
+AWS has a free tier (https://aws.amazon.com/free/) where you can set up an account for free to be used for 1 year.

+#### S3-Bucket
+After created an account, set up an S3 bucket, note the name of your bucket and the region your bucket is located in.
+Then use the following settings for the permissions of your bucket:

+##### Public access
+Block public access to buckets and objects granted through new access control lists (ACLs) Off
+Block public access to buckets and objects granted through any access control lists (ACLs) Off
+Block public access to buckets and objects granted through new public bucket or access point policies On
+Block public and cross-account access to buckets and objects through any public bucket or access point policies On

+ ##### Cross-origin resource sharing (CORS)
+ Note that you should change "Allowed origins" to your website origin later on for increased security.
+[
+    {
+        "AllowedHeaders": [
+            "*"
+        ],
+        "AllowedMethods": [
+            "GET",
+            "HEAD",
+            "POST",
+            "PUT"
+        ],
+        "AllowedOrigins": [
+            "*"
+        ],
+        "ExposeHeaders": []
+    }
+]

+#### IAM permissions
+You need to set up an IAM account for your bucket, which you will use in the application for uploading files to the bucket with.

+Create an IAM account with the following permissions, attached directly to your created S3 bucket:

+S3-permissions:
+* GetObject
+* PutObject
+* ListAllMyBuckets (optional if you want to test the IAM users access)
+* PutObjectAcl

+Take note of the Access Key and Security Key for the user, you will have to provide them when setting up the application.